NSW Health and Medical Research

 2. The investigator/institution… should implement procedures to ensure the integrity of the trial-related duties and functions performed and any data generated (4.2.6).

-The Draft National Clinical Trials Governance Framework will require organisations sponsoring clinical trials to, delineate sponsor and site activities (trial management versus trial conduct).
-These are trial conduct SOPs.
-A separate suite of SOPs for key sponsor functions (including SOPs covering the sponsorship process, protocol/IB development, data management, safety/data monitoring, etc.) are planned.
+The National Clinical Trials Governance Framework requires organisations sponsoring clinical trials to delineate sponsor and site activities (trial management versus trial conduct).
+SOPs for trial conduct are used for site activities.

 Internationally, neither the FDA nor European regulatory authorities require trials to work to full GCP when they are not intended to support a marketing application.

-These SOPs are written to facilitate all clinical trials by explicitly recognising that risk-proportionate procedures are appropriate for some trials.
-This does not mean that trial quality will be compromised as quality is often enhanced through the use of Quality by Design principles that focus on activities that are ‘critical to quality’.
+SOPs should be written to facilitate all clinical trials by explicitly recognising that risk-proportionate procedures are appropriate for some trials.
+This does not mean that trial quality will be compromised as quality is often enhanced using Quality by Design principles that focus on activities that are ‘critical to quality’.

-The SOPs have also been written to discourage over-interpretation of ICH GCP that often makes trials more burdensome than they need to be.
+The SOPs should also be written to discourage over-interpretation of ICH GCP which can make trials more burdensome than they need to be.

 Diagram: hierarchy of three types of controlled documents